Church of St. Seraphim of Sarov, Rostov-on-Don: History

 Orthodox dwellers of Gnilovskaya village (which was situated at the present-day territory of Rostov-on-Don) were among the first in Russia in 1904 to build a church in the name of Seraphim of Sarov.
 In 1911, the construction of the church was finished and the building was consecrated on 4 December of the same year.

 In 1922, under the pretext of helping the starving in Soviet Russia, relics made of silver and gold were expropriated from St. Seraphim's Church.
-The church was closed in 1937, but divine services were renewed in 1942 and continued to be held until 1956.
+The church was closed in 1937, but services were renewed in 1942 and continued to be held until 1956.

 In late 1950s, the church building was reconstructed and later hosted a music school.

 In 1992, the Orthodox community of Rostov-on-Don and local cossacks launched a campaign to regain all buildings that used to belong to church.
 In 1995, a reconstruction work began in the church.
 On 14 September 2004 the church was consecrated again by Bishop of Rostov and Novocherkassk Panteleimon.